The 8 Best HIIT Workouts For Weight Loss

 HIIT Workout #4: Stationary Bike Sprint

-If you’ve got a stationary bike at home, you can use it to get in a truly epic HIIT workout.
+If you’ve got a stationary bike at home, you can use it to get in a truly epic HIIT session.

 Note: Cycling workouts use RPE, or rate of perceived exertion, rather than speed.
 1 is the lightest exertion, with 10 being the max.